 - an audiologist and an ear, nose and throat (ENT) surgeon, who will both assess and treat hearing conditions

 - a speech and language therapist, who will assess and treat speech problems

 - a paediatric (children's) dentist, who will help prevent dental decay

-- an orthodontist, who specialises in dental and jaw development and will straighten the teeth with braces
+- an orthodontist, who specialises in dental and jaw development

 - a psychologist